 - Malfunctioning check valve or ball – The dishwasher uses a check valve to prevent water from returning to the tub once it’s been pumped out.
 If the check valve gets stuck in the closed position, the water won’t drain properly.
 You can try cleaning the valve, but if the problem continues, you should replace the valve with a new one.
 On some models, the check valve uses a check ball to prevent water from backing up into the tub.
 The water won’t drain if the ball gets stuck.
 If the check ball continues to get stuck in the valve, the ball should be replaced.

 So, you’ve determined you need to replace the dishwasher’s drain pump to fix the draining problem.
 What’s the next step?
 Visit RepairClinic.com to identify the specific drain pump that works with your dishwasher.
 Just type the full model number of your dishwasher into the Repair Clinic website search bar to see a full list of compatible parts.
+For example, Whirlpool parts are going to be compatible with a Whirlpool appliance.
 You can then use the “Part Category” filter (“Pump”) along with the “Part Title” filter (“Drain Pump”) to narrow that list down to identify the specific pump that fits your model.
-Repair Clinic carries genuine manufacturer drain pump motors, along with drain solenoid valves, check valves, and drain hoses from all the top names in the industry, including Bosch, KitchenAid, Kenmore, Maytag, Samsung, GE, Frigidaire, LG, and Whirlpool, but you need to make sure you’re purchasing the exact part that works with your particular dishwasher for the repair to be successful.
+Repair Clinic carries genuine manufacturer drain pump motors to help a dishwasher that has water in the bottom, along with drain solenoid valves, check valves, and drain hoses from all the top names in the industry, including Bosch, KitchenAid, Kenmore, Maytag, Samsung, GE, Frigidaire, LG, and Whirlpool, but you need to make sure you’re purchasing the exact part that works with your particular dishwasher for the repair to be successful.